GiggleLiu/BackwardsLinalg.jl/README.md

 ```
 otherwise please check `svd_back` to see how it works.

-Try something interesting (the backward of TRG code, `TensorOperations.jl` is required.)
+Try something interesting (the backward of TRG code, `TensorOperations.jl` (as well as patch https://github.com/Jutho/TensorOperations.jl/pull/59) is required.)
 ```bash
 julia test/trg.py
 ```